 The NRC employees make mandatory contributions to their retirement plans through payroll deductions as required by law.
-For employees belonging to FERS and receiving an appointment before January 1, 2013, the NRC withheld 0.8 percent of base pay earnings and made an employer contribution of 13.7 percent in 2019 and 2018.
-In accordance with Public Law 112-96, Section 5001 of the Middle Class Tax Relief and Job Creation Act of 2012, employees hired after January 1, 2013, as Federal Employees Retirement System - Revised Annuity Employees (FERS-RAE) must pay 3.1 percent of their salary to retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement System - Revised Annuity Employees (FERS-RAE) must pay 4.4 percent of their salary to retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions with 11.9 percent in 2019 and 2018 for employees Retirement contributions.
-The sum is transferred to the Federal Employees Retirement
+For employees belonging to FERS and receiving an appointment before January 1, 2013, the NRC withheld 0.8 percent of base pay earnings and made an employer contribution of 13.7 percent in 2020 and 2019.
+In accordance with Public Law 112-96, Section 5001 of the Middle Class Tax Relief and Job Creation Act of 2012, employees hired after January 1, 2013, as Federal Employees Retirement System - Revised Annuity Employees (FERS-RAE) must pay 3.1 percent of their salary to retirement contributions with 11.9 percent in 2020 and 2019 for employer matching contributions.
+For employees hired after January 1, 2014, as FERS-RAE must pay 4.4 percent of their salary to retirement contributions with 11.9 percent in 2020 and 2019 for employees Retirement Fund.

-Fund.
 For employees covered by CSRS, the NRC withholds 7 percent of base pay earnings.
-The NRC matched this withholding with a 7 percent contribution in 2019 and 2018.
+The NRC matched this withholding with a 7 percent contribution in 2020 and 2019.

-The Thrift Savings Plan is a retirement savings and investment plan for employees belonging to either FERS or CSRS.
-The maximum percentage of base pay that an employee participating in FERS or CSRS may contribute is unlimited, but it is subject to the maximum contribution of \$19,000 in 2019 and \$18,500 in 2018.
+The Thrift Savings Plan (TSP) is a retirement savings and investment plan for employees belonging to either FERS or CSRS.
+The maximum percentage of base pay that an employee participating in FERS or CSRS may contribute is unlimited, but it is subject to the maximum contribution of \$19,500 in 2020 and \$19,000 in 2019.
 For employees participating in FERS, the NRC automatically contributes 1 percent of base pay to the employee's account and matches contributions up to an additional 4 percent.
 For employees participating in CSRS, the NRC does match the contribution.
 The sum of the employees' and the NRC's contributions is transferred to the Federal Retirement Thrift Investment Board.